MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-databricks-getsimilarity.md

 Data Type | Description | Example
 --- | --- | ---
-float | Similarity score between two entities | 0.7666980387511901

-> [!NOTE]
->
-> Score is between [-1, 1], with bigger number representing higher similarity.
->
-> If either of the entity IDs are not available, the retrun value will be zero.
+float | Similarity score between two entities. <br> Score is between [-1, 1], with bigger number representing higher similarity. <br> If either of the entity IDs are not available, the retrun value will be zero. | 0.7666980387511901

 **Example**